See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Visual Navigation using Sensor Networks

 \textbf{Cost-to-goal prediction.} Lastly, we utilize a post-processing Multi-Layer Perceptron (MLP) to predict a set of cost-to-go advantages for each sensor so that $\psi(x_t^i) = A_t^i$, which is eventually used to sample a target direction $u_t^i$ and eventually transform it to an action $a_t$.

-\textbf{Policy.} This results in the composition $\psi \circ \theta \circ \phi(o_t^i) = A_t^i$ to compute a cost-to-go advantages from the local image $o_t^i$ and features $z_t^{i,l}$ communicated through the neighborhood $\mathcal{N}^i$.
-We model the set of target directions $\mathcal{U}$ as a discrete distribution so that $u_t^i = \mathrm{cat}(\mathrm{softmax}(-\alpha A_t^i))$ where $\mathrm{cat}(\cdot)$ samples from a categorical distribution and $\alpha$ is a hyperparameter to adjust the stochasticity.
+\textbf{Policy.} This results in the composition $\psi \circ \theta \circ \phi(o_t^i) = A_t^i$ to compute a cost-to-go advantages from the local image $o_t^i$ and features $z_t^{i,l}$ communicated through the neighborhood $\mathcal{N}_t^i$.
+We model the set of target directions $\mathcal{U}$ as a discrete distribution so that $u_t^i = \mathrm{cat}(\sigma(-\alpha A_t^i))$ where $\mathrm{cat}(\cdot)$ samples from a categorical distribution, $\sigma(\cdot)$ is the softmax function, and $\alpha$ is a hyperparameter to adjust the stochasticity, which may help the robot to avoid oscillating between two possible actions.
 As explained in \autoref{sec:problem_formulation}, the relationship between direction $u$ and action $a$ is bijective.
 Hence, any sensor can be used as part of a mobile robot (to command its motion).
 In this work, we denote that sensor as $S_1$.
 So far, we have used a distributed notation to compute a direction $u_t^i$ for any given sensor.
 We formulate the target navigation problem as centralized MDP relying on a central state $s_t = \{ o_t^1, \dots, o_t^N \}$ consisting of the observation of all sensors.
 Therefore, we can define the policy $\pi$ as

 where $\beta$ is a hyperparameter to scale the magnitude and thus transforming a direction into a velocity action $a_t \in \mathcal{A}$.
 Note that even though the notation of the policy is centralized, the execution is inherently decentralized, and instead of depending on raw image observations for other sensor nodes, the robot only depends on the local observation $o_t^1$ and latent encodings communicated through the GNN $\theta$.
-We provide more details on the neural network architecture in \autoref{sec:appendix_parameters}.